 No, do not substitute the almond flour with coconut flour, oat flour, cassava flour, almond meal, or any other flour.
 You must use almond flour.

 Yes, you can absolutely freeze peanut butter bread.
 Simply prepare the bread as normal, let it cool completely, then store it in freezer safe bags or a container for up to 3 months.
 You can store the entire loaf or individual slices.
 When you are ready to enjoy simply thaw at room temperature.
 You can also reheat it in the oven at 350F for 5 – 10 minutes or in the microwave after being thawed.

 Store this peanut butter loaf at room temperature or in the refrigerator for up to 4 – 5 days.
 Simply place the cooled bread in tupperware or any type of covered container.
 Enjoy leftovers at room temp or reheat them in the microwave for 10 – 30 seconds.

-If you loved this healthy snack recipe, check these out!
+If you loved this almond flour recipe, try these next:

 Did you make this recipe?

 If you make this recipe, be sure to comment and rate it down below.
 Also, don’t forget to tag me @healthfulblondie on Instagram and use the hashtag #healthfulblondie so I can see your delicious creation and share it with my followers!